The International Transport Workers' Federation (ITF) is an international federation of transport workers' trade unions.

 Any independent trade union with members in the transport industry is eligible for ITF membership.

-The ITF's headquarters is in London and it has offices in Amman, Brussels, Nairobi, New Delhi, Ouagadougou, Rio de Janeiro and Tokyo.
+The ITF's headquarters is in London and it has offices in Amman, Brussels, Nairobi, New Delhi, Ouagadougou, Rio de Janeiro, Singapore and Tokyo.

 The ITF constitution sets out the following aims: